 Such powerful tools can save a lot of time to your administration personnel and give a customer immediate access to the information they need.

 Now, once you onboarded all your customers, it doesn't mean they're going to start using your infrastructure actively.
 Customer activation is a big challenge at all flex workspace businesses.
-The topic of member activation and engagement previously appeared on andcards Blog.
+The topic of member activation and engagement previously appeared on Spacebring Blog.

 Use various channels to guide your customers and keep them engaged with all your services.
 Probably you know and already utilize a multi-channel marketing strategy.
 Marketing at coworking spaces is typically understood as something facing outwards towards brand awareness or lead generation.